Aspects of the event

 This is a simulation of the site in modern times.
 There is now a road through the pass, but in 1943 there was nothing.
 The battle group arrived along the Marouf stream, at the right of the image, and had to climb a steep embankment on its far side in order to reach the pass.
 Then they followed the route of the modern road, at the left of the image, to attack British forces near Spikha.
 But according to the German report, they did not meet the enemy; instead they were shelled by their Italian allies.
 They returned through this pass later on the same day.

-On 31 January, the operation was repeated as "Eilbote 2".
-It's not yet clear whether this place was visited a second time.
-The photos are annotated with the date if it is known.
+On 31 January, according to one source, the operation was repeated as "Eilbote 2".
+It's not clear if this really happened or whether this place was visited a second time.

 Operation Eilbote : crossing Oued Maarouf in Google MyMaps